L3Ms -- Lagrange Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) are used for a wide range of tasks: as chatbots \citep{brown2020language,openai2024gpt4}, for code generation \citep{ahmad2021unified,wang2021codet5,roziere2024code}, for medical assistance \citep{yang2022large,moor2023foundation}, and more.
+Large language models (LLMs) are used for a wide range of tasks: as chatbots \citep{brown2020language,openai2024gpt4}, for code generation \citep{ahmad2021unified,wang2021codet5,roziere2024code}, for medical assistance \citep{yang2022large,moor2023foundation}, and so on.
 The key ingredients for their impressive downstream performance are supervised fine-tuning (SFT) and alignment; the former fine-tunes the LLM to a task of interest, while the latter instills it with preferential properties.
-Arguably, the \emph{right} combination of preferential properties is highly application/task-dependent.
-For instance, a scholar might want a chatbot to be honest and factual to assist with their work, whereas a fiction writer might prefer the opposite behavior to help create fantastical imaginary worlds.
-There is also plenty of (anecdotal) evidence in support: some LLMs refuse to provide information on how to ``kill'' a process in Unix, recommending the use of less violent strategies for dealing with wayward computer programs instead.\footnote{\url{https://www.reddit.com/r/LocalLLaMA/comments/180p17f/new_claude_21_refuses_to_kill_a_python_process/}} Therefore, we need frameworks for the customization of LLMs.
+Arguably, the \emph{right} combination of preferential properties is highly application-dependent.
+For example, a scholar would want a chatbot to be honest and factual for assistance with their work.
+In contrast, a fiction writer might prefer the opposite behavior to help create fantastical imaginary worlds.
+There is also plenty of (anecdotal) evidence in support: some LLMs refuse to provide information on how to ``kill'' a process in Unix, recommending the use of less violent strategies for dealing with wayward computer programs instead.\footnote{\url{https://www.reddit.com/r/LocalLLaMA/comments/180p17f/new_claude_21_refuses_to_kill_a_python_process/}} Therefore, we need frameworks for LLM customization.

-Consequently, \citet{li2021deep,bai2022training,rame2023rewarded,wu2023finegrained,ji2023beavertails} train LLMs on varying combinations of such preferential properties.
-In practice, one tends to resort to trial and error to find the right preference combination for their particular task.
-In doing so, one verifies if certain \emph{minimum baselines} are satisfied, such as ensuring the factual correctness of statements or confirming that the response lengths are capped at 100 words.
+Consequently, \citet{bai2022training,rame2023rewarded,wu2023finegrained,ji2023beavertails,zhou2024beyond} fine-tune LLMs on varying combinations of such preferential properties.
+In practice, one tends to resort to trial and error to find the right combination of preferences for their particular application.
+In doing so, one verifies if certain \emph{minimum baselines} are satisfied, such as ensuring the factual correctness of statements or confirming that response lengths are capped at 100 words.
 Since there isn't a way to enforce such requirements directly, current methods resort to heuristics.
-Additionally, existing pipelines carry out SFT and alignment in sequential steps.
-Hence they need to ensure that the LLM does not forget relevant task information learned during the SFT stage.
-This is achieved by penalizing the LLM for drastic deviations: the strength of the penalty is determined heuristically.
+Additionally, existing pipelines carry out SFT and alignment sequentially and must ensure that the LLM does not forget relevant task information learned during the SFT stage.
+This is achieved by penalizing the LLM for drastic deviations, with the strength of the penalty determined heuristically.